ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/Entity-README.md

 python -m watson_embed_model_packager build --config model-manifest.csv
 ```

-This will create a Docker image with the name `watson-nlp_ensemble_model`.
+This will create a Docker image with the name `watson-nlp_sire_custom`.

 Verify the existence of this image: